Johann Jacob Lorentz1

 #3325, b. circa 1690

 Anne Duncan is estimated to have been born circa 1690.
-She married Charles Morgan.1
+She married Charles Morgan, son of Anthony Morgan and Elizabeth (?).1

 Anne Duncan received a bequest in the will of Charles Morgan on 5 December 1758.1